 Beaches, historic cities and castles: Holland by bike with the family

-- Haarlem, the "Beautiful of Holland"
+- Haarlem, the "Beauty of Holland"

 - Amsterdam

-- The open-air museum of Zaanse Schans
+- Windmills of Zaanse Schans

 - The beaches of the North Sea

-- Village of Heemskerk
+- The village of Heemskerk

 Day 1: Haarlem